LuizFelipeDias/backend/README.md

 ###E-COMMERCE BACKEND

 ### 1.HOW I DID IT
-- I used MySQL and searched the places where I could deploy in a safe way.
-Firstly to do local I used XAMMP, after that, the api was created and made possible connnect both sides, front an back.
+- I used MySQL and searched the places where I could deploy safely.
+Firstly, to do local, I used XAMMP, after that, the API was created and made possible to connect both sides, front and back.
-- After that I downloaded the Workbench, worked prety weel.
-The serves was interconnected.
+- After that, I downloaded the Workbench, which worked pretty well.
+The serves were interconnected.
-- To dploy in Web, the KAMATERA and Railway was my choices.
-Easy to urderstand and cheap.
-Both of them are secure places to deposity the database.
+- To deploy in Web, the KAMATERA and Railway were my choices.
+Easy to understand and cheap.
+Both of them are secure places to deposit the database.

 ## 2. WHAT I USED